 The origin of sweet and sour chicken was in the 18th century or even earlier from China.
 It spread to the United States in the early 20th century after the Chinese migrant gold miners and railroad workers turned to cookery as trades.
 In some countries, the dish is known as Ku lo yuk.
 (Source: Taste Asian Food) Traditionally, pork is used, but to keep things more simple I’ve used chicken here.
 Subsequently, the deep-fried pieces of protein are coated with the sweet and sour sauce that consists of ketchup, chili sauce, plum sauce, sugar, lemon juice and salt.
 Some versions of sweet and sour sauce contain vinegar instead of plum sauce, which is exactly what I’ve done here to keep things Paleo compliant.

 Here, I have made my Sweet and Sour chicken in one pot, or wok I should say, making it easy to whip up on a weeknight.
 Goodful, a BuzzFeed brand, recently launched their new line of cookware and kitchen products at Macy’s and I am really loving it all!
 They are made simply so that all levels of cooks can enjoy them in their own kitchens and live more intentionally.
 The wok that I used here is a great wok to use with everyday weeknight stir-fry’s as I have here.
 I love making stir fry’s on a busy weeknight because they are easy to make, full of flavor and you can really pack it full of protein and veggies.
 I really am enjoying the new Goodful wok because it is non-stick (making it easy to use) and a great price point!

-This Paleo Sweet and Sour Chicken Stir Fry recipe uses only clean, real ingredients but it is still super easy to make.
+This Paleo Sweet and Sour Chicken Stir Fry recipe uses Paleo-friendly ingredients but it is still super easy to make.
 The best part?
 My whole entire family devoured it!
 My 3 and 5-year-old said it was “such yummy chicken” which, yes, makes a Mama really happy!
 I think the sweet pineapple chunks tossed in the savory, sour sauce is what sold them.
 I hope you all love it as much as my family does!

 - 1.5 pounds boneless, skinless chicken breasts